emotion-js/emotion/docs/babel.md

 ## Babel Macros

 Instead of using emotion's babel plugin, you can use emotion with [`babel-macros`](https://github.com/kentcdodds/babel-macros).
 Add `babel-macros` to your babel config and import whatever you want from emotion but add `/macro` to the end.
-The macro is currently the same as inline mode.
 Currently every API except for the css prop is supported by the macro.

 ```jsx
 import styled from 'react-emotion/macro'